60+ Surprising Employee Layoff Statistics for 2023

 Gorillas CEO and co-founder Kagan Sumer wrote in a note to colleagues, “Two months back in March, markets were turned upside down, and the situation has only worsened since then.”

 #11.
-Nestle will close its Newcastle confectionery plant, resulting in 474 job losses.
+Nestle will close its Newcastle confectionery plant, in the United States around 227,562 employees laid off

 Global Food Company Nestle is in talks with workers at Fawdon, but now the focus is on closing the plant by 2023.

 #12.
-In May 2022, Bolt Company layoff more than 100 workers to secure the company’s financial situation.
+In January 2023, Bolt Company laid off more than 10% of its workers to secure the company’s financial situation.

 Maju Kuruvilla is the CEO of payments firm Bolt.
 He told Bolt employees that the company is undergoing “several structural adjustments” and laid off more than 100 workers to ensure the company’s financial position, despite the unstable market conditions.